Home / Clientside & SDKs

 import { renderFields } from "@highnoteplatform/card-viewer"; const { unmount } = await renderFields({ // ...config }); // Later...unmount await unmount()

-The Highnote Card Viewer SDK allows your Account Holders to toggle sensitive data as well as copy data to their clipboard to complete payments.
+The Highnote Card Viewer SDK allows your Account Holders to toggle sensitive data and copy data to their clipboard to complete payments.

 By default, the payment card number will be masked (•••• •••• •••• ••••